paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

 ## Example usage

 This example workflow runs when PR is created or made ready for review to main.
 It will show the output of the terraform plan in the PR comment.
-To apply the terrafom plan directly without review of the plan output, pass 'true' to 'apply-terraform'.
+Issue is created to approve the terraform plan generated.

 ```yaml
 name: Apply